0watcher/2DO/README.md

 ## About the project

-2DO is a simple oldschool todo list with some additional features for start-up's with only one PC and no connection to the internet.
+2DO is a simple old-school todo list with some additional features for start-up's with only one PC and no connection to the internet.

 ## Dependencies
+- C++20 <
 - SQLiteCpp
 - fmt
 - googletest